JohnSnowLabs/nlu/README.md

  - Various Text Cleaning and Pre-Processing methods like Stemming, Lemmatizing, Normalizing, Filtering, Cleaning pipelines and more

-## Classifiers trained on many different different datasets
+## Classifiers trained on many different datasets
 Choose the right tool for the right task!
 Whether you analyze movies or twitter, NLU has the right model for you!

 - trec6 classifier